fanu-key/GFL-Character-Dialogue-Extract/README.md

 - GUI

 Error:
-- Program does not recognize the existance of AK-15 for some unknown reason
+- Program does not recognize the existance of some characters.
+Why?
+I don't know
+- Currently tested and not working: AK-15, Perosa, Welrod

 ![AK-12](https://cdn.discordapp.com/attachments/923718033942401065/1106834144849313792/upscaledAK12edit_2.png)